-Travelling is a wonderful experience, but it often comes with a high price tag.
-Not only does travelling cost money, but it can also negatively impact the environment.
-This is sobering for those of us infected with wanderlust.
-However, there are ways to travel sustainably and reduce your carbon footprint...
+Travelling is one of life’s best experiences, but it comes with a high price tag.
+Travel obviously costs money, and it can also negatively impact the environment.
+However, there are ways to travel more sustainably and reduce your carbon footprint throughout your adventures.
+With much of the world looking to...

 Although travelling far isn’t really an option at present, if you’re anything like me you’re still dreaming about it and taking short trips close to home whenever possible!
 While researching or taking mini-breaks, it makes sense to learn about about zero waste travel so that international travel opens up again,...